Lafayette Parish, Louisiana

 Lafayette Parish (Paroisse de Lafayette) is a parish located in the U.S. state of Louisiana.
 According to the 2020 U.S. census, the parish had a population of 241,753, up from 221,578 at the 2010 United States census.
 The parish seat and largest city is Lafayette.
 The parish was founded in 1823.
+Lafayette Parish is part of the Acadiana region, which boasts high numbers of French Speakers who keep the Acadian culture alive in Louisiana to this day.
 Since 1996, the city and parish have operated as a consolidated government.

 Etymology

 The city and parish of Lafayette were named in honor of the Marquis de Lafayette, the French general who took part in the Continental Army in the American Revolutionary War and financially aided it.

 Geography

 Lafayette Parish is a part of the region of Acadiana in southern Louisiana, along the Gulf Coast.
 According to the U.S. Census Bureau, the parish has a total area of 269 sqmi, of which 269 sqmi is land and 0.5 sqmi (0.2%) is water.
 It is the fifth-smallest parish in Louisiana by land area and third-smallest by total area.